AreaLayer/nostr-bot-ln-channel/README.md

-# Nostr bot LN Channel ⚡🟣:bot:
+# Nostr bot LN Channel ⚡🟣

 A bot Nostr for Node Runners